elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

 If your plugin or other process needs to store data e.g. in the user home directory, a quick workaround is to create symbolic links to the `/udata` partition from there.

-***Important!
-When you first use an image, you will not be the owner of the `/udata` partition, and need to take over ownership to gain write access.***

-Simply type `sudo chown -R mind:mind /udata`, and you will have write access.

 ## Elk Images

 Very different configurations are needed on images for development, versus images deployed on released instruments.
 For that reason, we deploy and maintain two images: